webcomics/dosage/doc/web/content/comics/SmackJeeves_LightLovers.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>The love between Jay and Nicolas gives them a powerful magic.
-They will be confronted to all kinds of enemies, but the most dangerous is the Shadow and its Prince.
-(English is not my native language, I apologize for the faults... :-) )</td>
+<th>Description</th><td>Jay and Nicolas are the Lightlovers.
+Thanks to their love, they are the most powerful magical beings in the Galaxy of Geland.
+They will be confronted to all sorts of characters (flying-men, butterfly-men, elves, daemons, vampires, ...).
+Ten stories have already been written.
+Drawing them will take a little more time, patience !
+You won't be disappointed !
+Dear readers, be tolerant with my English, it's not my mother tongue !</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://lightlovers.smackjeeves.com/comics/">http://lightlovers.smackjeeves.com/comics/</a></td>